 What strength of retinol should you use?

 When it comes to retinol, slow and steady wins the race.
-The reason why retinol is the gold standard when it comes to anti-aging skincare is because even just a dab of cream at 0.01% can get the job done for some people.
-Remember that you can always increase your concentration level in the future, but start small at first so your skin gets used to the formula.
+The reason why retinol is the gold standard when it comes to anti-ageing skincare is that even just a dab of cream at 0.01% can get the job done for some people.
+It’s really amazing stuff!
+Just remember that you can always increase your concentration level in the future, but you should start small at first so your skin gets used to the formula.

 If you’re just beginning to integrate retinol into your routine, I recommend sticking to a 0.01%-0.03% concentration.
 Skin that is a bit thicker, darker and tougher will be a bit more tolerant to retinol when you’re just starting to use it.
 For intermediate users, I recommend finding products with a 0.4%-1.0% concentration.
 More advanced users of retinol can go anywhere from 1.0%-2.0% concentration before a prescription is required.
 Remember that the more skin damage you have (wrinkles, sun damage, enlarged pores, etc.), the higher the percentage you eventually want to use.